joealewine/blockchain-rhos/howto/console-deploy-k8-firewall.md

 ```
 {:codeblock}

 After you save and edit the file, run the following commands.
-Replace `<NAMESPACE>` with your namespace.
 ```
-kubectl apply -f ibp-clusterrole.yaml -n <NAMESPACE>
+kubectl apply -f ibp-clusterrole.yaml
 ```
 {:codeblock}